 As a quick primer, a load-bearing wall will typically sit directly above metal or multi-board wood beams in a basement, directly above or below other load-bearing walls, directly above or below attic knee walls, or perpendicular to floor joists.
 Additionally, every exterior wall is load-bearing.

-Read more : Degreaser for Kitchen Cabinets
+Read more : What Is the Average Kitchen Size?

 Related Article